- Travel and Places»

 Old Town Pasadena since 2005 is about high end money and fancy restaurants.

 In the late sixties it was a different kind of hang out.
 The Free Press Book Store was where the Pottery Barn is now.
-Adult stores, pawn shops, second hand stores and coffee houses predominated this section of Route 66.
+Adult stores, pawn shops, second hand stores and coffee houses predominated this section of the road.
 Store and window fronts are still festooned with Leed's or Penny's ground tiling, but occupied by whoever.

-There were lots of coffee hang outs, a long established Mexican family restaurant.
+There were lots of coffee hang outs, a long established Mexican family restaurant called Ernie's.
 A small old mission style filling station at the end the area.

 The office building I worked in was not even built.
 It wasn't called Old Town Pasadena.

-When I first started working in the area in 1996 it was "Old Town Pasadena" and updated but still interesting.
-I enjoyed establishments of import Mexican pottery and goods.
-Shoe stores that featured Doc Marten's, Art Galleries, eclectic handmade arts stores, knives, music instruments, handmade papers from Japan, a used record store where you could get music from the latest local area ska band, and Tower Records.
-Little eateries that didn't bust your pocket book.
+When phone company jobs were transferred to the the building in 1996 it was "Old Town Pasadena" and updated but still interesting.
+I enjoyed sellers of import Mexican pottery and goods, and shoe stores that featured Doc Marten's.
+On lunch break explore Art Galleries, eclectic handmade arts stores, knives, music instruments, handmade papers from Japan, a used record store where you could get music from the latest local area ska band.
+Tower Records occupied two stories on one old building.
+There were little eateries that didn't bust your pocket book.

 All the businesses taking full advantage of the old feel of the buildings.
 Old floors, ceilings and old smells still present.